 Doppler ultrasound.
 This test uses a Doppler probe inside an ultrasound probe to check the speed and direction of blood flow in the blood vessels.
 It does this by bouncing high-frequency sound waves off of red blood cells.
 The probe picks up the reflected sound waves and sends them to an amplifier so they can be heard.
 If there is no sound, or a very faint sound, then blood flow may be blocked.

-Angiogram (also called an arteriogram).
+Angiogram (arteriogram).
 This is an X-ray image of the blood vessels.
 It may be done to find out if there is a blockage and how large it is.
 A thin, flexible tube is put into a leg artery.
 A contrast dye is injected into the artery.
 The contrast dye makes the arteries and veins show up clearly on the X-ray.

 How is claudication treated?